huxingyi/dust3d/README.md

 Installation
 ----------------------

-Dust3D is available for Windows, macOS, and Linux.
+Dust3D is available for Windows, macOS, and Linux under the [MIT license](https://github.com/huxingyi/dust3d/blob/master/LICENSE).
+Its completely free and [open source](#license)

-You can get the <a href="https://github.com/huxingyi/dust3d/releases">latest version</a> in the Releases tab of this GitHub repository.
+You can get the <strong><a href="https://github.com/huxingyi/dust3d/releases">latest version</a></strong> in the Releases tab of this GitHub repository.
 If you're feeling adventurous, you can also <a href="https://docs.dust3d.org/en/latest/builds.html">build from source</a>.

 ### Windows